mdrathik/rathik.dev/data/blog/mongodb-backup-locally-with-telegram-notification.md

 draft: false
 ---

-I was looking for a quick solution to get mongoDB data Backup and notification in telegam.
+I was Looking for a Quick solution to get mongoDB data Backup and notification in telegam.

 First, let's start by creating a new Bash script file.
 You can use any text editor you prefer, but for this tutorial, we'll use the nano editor.
 Open your terminal and run the following command